Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 📝 What is Markdown?

-Markdown is a lightweight markup language used for:
+Markdown is a lightweight markup language used for READMEs, blogs, and docs.

-README files

-Documentation

-Blogging platforms
+It converts plain text into formatted content like headings, bold, lists, and links.

-👉 Good Practice: Markdown is best for human-readable + simple formatting.
-Avoid using it for very complex layouts (use HTML/CSS instead).
+👉 Good Practice: Always use Markdown for README files because GitHub and most documentation tools support it by default.

 ---